Exercise-19 (After-tax cost computation)

-Eastern company wants to start a training program that would cost $20,000.
+Eastern Company wants to start a training program that would cost $20,000 to the company.
 The training program is a tax deductible expense.
-The tax rate of Eastern company is 30%.
+The tax rate of the company is 30%.

 Required:

-- Prepare a new projected income statement of Eastern company to show the effect of training program on net operating income and income tax.
+- Prepare a new projected income statement of Eastern to show the effect of training program on both net income and income tax.

 - What would be the after-tax cost of training program.